-3.9 km along a SW-facing hillside that is characterized by multiple sub-parallel drainages that we refer to as "offset gullies" (Figure 8).
+- From this point to the SE, the rupture enters low hills where the fault is clearly offsetting two differing types of bedrock on the NE and SW sides.
+In the bedrock, and the shallow soil on the edge of the hills to the south, the fault zone width decreased to a few meters, which represents considerable narrowing relative to the 30 and 80 m widths mapped in thicker soils to the south. - The rupture continues for a distance of 3.9 km along a SW-facing hillside that is characterized by multiple sub-parallel drainages that we refer to as "offset gullies" (Figure 10).
 A hillside bench was formed along this same NW-to-SE oriented ridge, down to CGS FID 1053 to 1051.
-At this offset channel locality, Janis Hernandez (CGS) made a set of detailed observations on July 8 2019.
+At the offset channel locality at CGS FID 1051, Janis Hernandez (CGS) made a set of detailed observations on July 8, 2019.
 She found offsets of less than one meter.

-Figure 8.
-A series of nearly parallel and sharply incised small drainage gullies occur along a NW-SE oriented ridge line that lies from 1 km to 3 km southeast of the offset access road shown in Fig. 7.
+Figure 10.
+A series of nearly parallel and sharply incised small drainage gullies occur along a NW-SE oriented ridge line that lies from 1 km to 3 km southeast of the offset access road shown in Fig. 8.
 The roughly twenty such gullies shown in this photo are referred to as the "offset gullies".
 The short dashed red line segments indicate the location of the mainshock fault surface rupture, which forms a bench as the fault cuts across this hillside, nearly perpendicular to these gullies.
 With high-resolution topography from the air photos already collected, and potentially from the airborne lidar in the future, geologists expect to be able to precisely measure fault slip variation along this section of the fault.
 Slip is known to diminish from approx. 1.8 m at the abandoned railroad tracks down to less than one meter at the SE end of the ridge where these gullies were found.
 So, it is expected that these gullies will afford a way to quantify the reduction in slip from NW to SE along this 2 km long section of the fault.

-- From CGS FID 1051 the rupture continued for 3.75 km to the intersection with the M 6.4 cross fault.
-It then continued paralleling the NE margin of Salt WellsValley for 1.95 km.
-The main fault rupture then crossed Salt WellsValley between USGS FID 818 and 2486.
-Approximately 100 m south of the playa the fault offset a chain link fence with a right-lateral sense of motion, approximately 45 meters north of Highway 178 (Figure 9).
+- From CGS FID 1051 the rupture continued for 3.75 km to "the intersection" with the M 6.4 cross fault.
+It then continued paralleling the NE margin of Salt Wells Valley for 1.95 km.
+The main fault rupture then crossed Salt Wells Valley between USGS FID 818 and 2486.
+Approximately 100 m south of the wash, the fault offset a chain link fence with a right-lateral sense of motion, approximately 45 meters north of Highway 178 (Figure 11).
 The main rupture then crossed Highway 178 at UNR FID 1378. - The distance from the epicenter to the fault crossing at Highway 178 is 19 km.

-Figure 9.
+Figure 11.
 Offset fence line at southern Salt Wells Valley, just north of highway 178.
 The fence offset is 70 ± 5 cm right-lateral sense. (photo by Jason R. Patton, CGS; Lat./Long.
 35.6495, -117.4828)